ygrynechko/Udacity-DS-Nanodegree/Project_2/README.md

 - App
   - run.py: Flask app and the user interface used to predict results and display them.
   - templates: folder containing the html templates
+- ScreenShots
+  - screenshots of the webapp
+- Notebooks
+  - jupyter notebooks that show step by step how the data cleaning and model creation were done

 ## Example:
 > python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db